kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - rate of scheduling attempts filtered due to `sharingAffinity` mismatch,
 - rate of devices with `AffinityStates[deviceID].Unknown` set,
-- share of successful placements that pack onto already-locked compatible devices,
+- share of successful placements that reuse already-locked compatible devices,
 - prepare-time rejections by the DRA driver caused by incompatible hardware configuration.